feathersjs/feathers/website/content/api/events.md

 ## EventEmitters

-Once registered, any [service](./services) gets turned into a standard [NodeJS EventEmitter](https://nodejs.org/api/events.html) and can be used accordingly.
+Once registered, any [service](./services) gets turned into a standard [EventEmitter](https://nodejs.org/api/events.html) and can be used accordingly.

 ```ts
 const messages = app.service('messages')